MeerubKhan/Pak-News-Summarizer/README.md

 **Day_05**
 There is this git problem I have.
-I come to know today git and git hub are seperate things just watch a git tutorial do not make ur own moves
+I come to know today git and git hub are seperate things just watch a git tutorial do not make ur own moves.